Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Statement of Results

 Let $(B,\|\cdot\|_B)$ be a separable Banach space.
 We let $L^2([0,T],B)$ be the Banach space of measurable functions $U:[0,T] \to B$ for which $ \|U\|^2_{L^2([0,T],B)}=\displaystyle\int_0^T\|U_t\|^2_B\, dt <\infty. $ Moreover, let $\mathscr{H}^1(D^d)$ be the Sobolev space of measurable functions in $L^2(D^d)$ that have generalized derivatives in $L^2(D^d)$.

 We are now in a position to define the system of partial differential equations with different boundary conditions, and the respective notions of weak solutions that appear in the hydrodynamic limit of our model.
+We begin by introducing the hydrodynamic equation: \begin{definition} Let $\mathfrak C\in\{0,1,+\infty\}.$ Fix measurable functions $\rho_0: D^d \to \mathbb{R}_+$, $\varrho_0: D^d \to \mathbb{R}^d$ such that {$(\rho_0,\varrho_0)(u) \in \mathfrak{U}$}.
+The following system of parabolic partial differential equations is the hydrodynamic equation associated to the stochastic lattice gas model with generator \eqref{eq:1.1} and boundary rates \eqref{eq:boundaryrates}: